Villa de San Ramon — tract homes in Dublin (1965)

 Black-and-white 1965 photo featuring actor Mike Landon from Bonanza and Jules Duc of Dub & Elliot standing together at the grand opening of a new home.
 Both men are dressed in mid-1960s attire, capturing a moment of celebrity involvement in a suburban housing launch event.

-1965 vintage photo showing Mike Landon of Bonanza as a guest star alongside Jules Duc of Dub & Elliot at the grand opening of a new home.
+1965 vintage Oakland Tribune photo showing Mike Landon of Bonanza as a guest star alongside Jules Duc of Dub & Elliot at the grand opening of a new home.
 The event highlights the excitement and star power surrounding mid-century residential developments.

-Location of Villa de San Ramon
+Pricing history of Villa de San Ramon homes

 • 1965 (Unit 1): $19,900 - $23,300